Persdre/EX-Graph/README.md

 - `X Graph`: X accounts and their following relationships.
 - `Ethereum Graph`: Ethereum addresses and their transaction records.
-- `Ethereum Graph with Twitter features`: A DGL graph contains Ethereum addresses and their transaction records, as well as Ethereum addresses features got from both Ethereum and matched-X accounts, it is used for Ethereum link prediction task.
+- `Ethereum Graph with X features`: A DGL graph contains Ethereum addresses and their transaction records, as well as Ethereum addresses features got from both Ethereum and matched-X accounts, it is used for Ethereum link prediction task.
 - `Wash-trading Addresses Detection Training Graph`: Training graph used for wash-trading addresses detection task.
 - `Wash-trading Addresses Detection Validation Graph`: Validation graph used for wash-trading addresses detection task.
 - `Wash-trading Addresses Detection Test Graph`: Test graph used for wash-trading addresses detection task.